 - Beta and photon emitters are the decay of natural and man-made deposits.

 - Combined Radium and Uranium are derived from the erosion of natural deposits.

 - Arsenic also comes from the erosion of natural deposits as well as runoff from orchards, glass and electronics production wastes.

-- Fluoride is a result of erosion of natural deposits while also being a water additive which promotes strong teeth as well as a discharge from fertilizer and aluminum factories.
+- Fluoride is a result of erosion of natural deposits while also being a water additive that promotes strong teeth as well as a discharge from fertilizer and aluminum factories.

 - Nitrate is the runoff from fertilizer use, the leaching from septic tanks and sewage, and erosion of natural deposits.

 - Barium comes from the discharge of drilling wastes, the discharge from metal refineries and the erosion of natural deposits.

 - Cyanide is a discharge from steel and metal factories.
 It also is a discharge from plastic and fertilizer factories.

 - Chromium is produced from the discharge from steel and pulp mills as well as the erosion of natural deposits.